SEO

 That means, Google will look at simple words, a keyword, a semantic structure the text length and composition that will fit in the snippet.

-The Anatomy of an average Featured Snippet
+The Anatomy of an Average Featured Snippet

 Simple things matter.